-Golden Oasis requested that the authors review the Toiyabe Project and prepare a technical summary of the project.
-This report has been prepared under the guidelines of National Instrument 43- 101 and is to be submitted as a Technical Report to the TSX Venture Exchange ("TSX") and the BC Securities Commission ("BCSC") in support of the property acquisition and Initial Public Offering.
+Golden Oasis requested that the author review the Toiyabe Project and prepare a technical summary of the project.
+This report has been prepared under the guidelines of National Instrument 43- 101 and is to be submitted as a Technical Report to the TSX Venture Exchange ("TSX") and the BC Securities Commission ("BCSC") as an update to the original Technical Report dated November 2005 which was prepared in support of the property acquisition and Initial Public Offering.

-The authors prepared this report based upon information believed to be accurate at the time of completion, but which is not guaranteed.
-The authors have relied on collected exploration reports from operating companies for the project area compiled by Newmont, MinQuest technical files, other corporate promotional information, and published literature.
-In particular, the authors relied on the recent geophysical data interpretation completed by Fritz Geophysics in June 2005.
-Therefore in writing this technical report the authors have relied on the truth and accuracy from the sources listed in the Reference section of this report.
+The author prepared this report based upon information believed to be accurate at the time of completion, but which is not guaranteed.
+The author has relied on collected exploration reports from operating companies for the project area compiled by Newmont,

+MinQuest technical files, other corporate promotional information, and published literature.
+In particular, the author relied on the recent geophysical data interpretation completed by Fritz Geophysics in June 2005.
+Therefore in writing this technical report the author has relied on the truth and accuracy from the sources listed in the Reference section of this report.